kubecost/docs/ksm-metrics.md

 # Kube-State-Metrics (KSM) Emission

-Since the Kubecost cost-model depends on a number of metrics emitted by kube-state-metrics, any schema changes to the expected metrics pose a long-term reliability challenge.
-In order to become resilient to said changes, the cost-model emits all required kube-state-metrics by default.
-While the result could yield double emission for some KSM metrics, it guarantees compatibility if KSM were to branch/drop specific metrics (as seen in KSM v2).
+The default Kubecost installation no longer includes a bundled [KSM deployment](https://github.com/kubernetes/kube-state-metrics).
+Instead, Kubecost calculates and emits all required KSM metrics.

-## KSM metrics emitted by Kubecost cost-model
+## KSM metrics emitted by Kubecost

-The following table shows all KSM metrics required by and implemented in the cost-model, which are also the metrics being replicated:
+The following table shows all KSM metrics required by and implemented in Kubecost.
+Note, that the below metrics & labels follow conventions of KSMv1, not KSMv2.

 | Category       | KSM Metric                                                   |
 | -------------- | ------------------------------------------------------------ |